 60. Heaney RP, Weaver CM, Recker RR.
 Calcium absorbability from spinach.
 Am J Clin Nutr.
 1988 Apr;47(4):707-9. | link

-The oxalate content of spinach was calculated measured in this study to be 200 mg of Ca per 477.5 mg of oxalate.
+The calcium content of spinach was measured in this study to be 200 mg per 477.5 mg of oxalate.
 1/2 cup of boiled spinach contains 122 mg of calcium per the USDA database and would, therefore, contain about 291 mg of oxalate.

 61. Zhao Y, Martin BR, Weaver CM.
 Calcium bioavailability of calcium carbonate fortified soymilk is equivalent to cow's milk in young women.
 J Nutr.
 2005 Oct;135(10):2379-82. | link